Bioconductor/BiocGPU/AnVIL-README.md

 # Bioconductor on AnVIL GPU

+## Introduction

 Bioconductor has been recieving R packages that use an interface to run python libraries.
 These packages use machine learning and deep learning libraries that are commonly used such as `scikit-learn`, `tensorflow`, and `keras`.

 - 'Scikit-learn' is an open source machine learning library that supports supervised and unsupervised learning.